 Sophomore Year - Connect

-Seek advising to stay on track with GUR progress and major declaration by 90 credits
+Seek advising to stay on track with General University Requirement progress and major declaration by 90 credits

 Western offers a variety of majors and minors each with its own declaration requirements and process.
-Some require the completion of courses prior to declaring, while others may require a particular GPA or a portfolio.
+Some require the completion of courses prior to declaring, while others may require a particular Grade Point Average (GPA) or a portfolio.

 Learn about major declaration requirements in the areas you are exploring.
-The Programs of Study page provides information about how to declare a major, related careers, department contact information and course/credit information.
+The Programs of Study page provides information about how to declare a major, related careers, department contact information, course details, and credit information.
 You may also want to visit department websites or go in person.

-If you were a Running Start student with many credits (45+) when you entered WWU, you may want to start this process earlier.
+If you were a Running Start student with 45 or more credits when you entered WWU, you may want to start this process earlier.

-Use Degree Works to monitor GUR completion and progress toward degree requirements in possible majors
+Use Degree Works to monitor General University Requirement completion and progress toward degree requirements in possible majors

-Degree Works – Western’s academic planning and degree evaluation tool – is used to evaluate coursework fulfilling major, minor, and degree requirements.
+Degree Works is Western’s academic planning and degree evaluation tool and is used to evaluate coursework fulfilling major, minor, and degree requirements.
 You can access Degree Works from the MyWestern page, under “Academic Planning Tools”.
 If you have not yet declared a major or would like to see how completed and in-progress coursework would apply to another major or a minor, you can use the What If tool in Degree Works.
-More information, including step-by-step instructions, are available on the Registrar’s Office website.
+More information and step-by-step instructions on how to use Degree Works is available on the Registrar’s Office website.

 Degree Works is not intended to replace face-to-face advising sessions.
 Continue to see an advisor to discuss your progress toward graduation.